 College Credit Plus Re-Enrollment

-Current or previous John Carroll CCP students wishing to return for an additional year of coursework must complete a JCU Re-Enrollment Form.
+Current or previous John Carroll CCP students wishing to return for an additional year of coursework must complete another JCU CCP application.
 This form must be submitted to John Carroll by April 1.

 - April 1: Notify your school counselor if you intend to participate in College Credit Plus and submit Letter of Intent to Participate Form.
 After April 1, you will need permission from your school district superintendent to participate.